-Elgar's Violin Concerto is daunting in its length, but intimate in its emotions.
-Violinist Nikolaj Znaider takes on its challenges on a new recording.
+Elgar's Violin Concerto turns 100 on Nov.
+10. The work is daunting in its length, but intimate in its emotions.
+Violinist Nikolaj Znaider takes on its challenges on this centennial recording.

 Monteverdi's Vespers of 1610 ranks as one of the monuments of choral literature.
 Conductor Patrick Quigley, who interprets the work on a new CD, says he discovers new things in the score with every hearing.

 This autumn is a busy time for composer Eric Whitacre.
 He's not only bringing out a new CD of his immensely popular choral works; he's also convening a 900-voice choir--on the Internet.

 Jack Gallagher is a composer whose name will be unfamiliar to many--but that may change with this new release of his music by a major orchestra and a major conductor.